NYPL/metadata-documentation/resources/glossary.md

 <a name="integrated-library-system"></a>
 <dt>integrated library system</dt>
-<dd>software for libraries that combine modules for cataloging, circulation, acquisition, end-user searching, database access, and other library functions; NYPL uses <a href="#sierra">Sierra</a> as its ILS</dd>
+<dd>software for libraries that combine modules for cataloging, circulation, acquisition, end-user searching, database access, and other library functions; the Library uses <a href="#sierra">Sierra</a> as its ILS</dd>

 <a name="international-image-operability-framework"></a>
 <dt>International Image Interoperability Framework</dt>